krvamsi96/python/README.md

 Keyworded argument means a variable that has a name when passed to a function.
 It is actually a dictionary of the variable names and its value.

+## What is pep 8? <a name="n"></br>
+   PEP in Python stands for Python Enhancement Proposal.It is a set of rules that specify how to write and design Python code for maximum readability.

+## What are python namespaces? <a name="o"></br>
+A Python namespace ensures that object names in a program are unique and can be used without any conflict.
+Python implements these namespaces as dictionaries with ‘name as key’ mapped to its respective ‘object as value’.

+Let’s explore some examples of namespaces:

+Local Namespace consists of local names inside a function.
+It is temporarily created for a function call and gets cleared once the function returns.
+Global Namespace consists of names from various imported modules/packages that are being used in the ongoing project.
+It is created once the package is imported into the script and survives till the execution of the script.
+Built-in Namespace consists of built-in functions of core Python and dedicated built-in names for various types of exceptions.

+## What are the common built-in data types in Python? <a name="p"></br>
+Python supports the below-mentioned built-in data types:

+Immutable data types:

+Number
+String
+Tuple
+Mutable data types:

+List
+Dictionary
+set

+## What are the common built-in data types in Python?  <a name="q"></br>
+   Python supports the below-mentioned built-in data types:

+Immutable data types:

+Number
+String
+Tuple
+Mutable data types:

+List
+Dictionary
+set

+## Is python case sensitive?  <a name="r"></br>
+Yes,Python is a case sensitive language.This means that Function and function both are different in python alike SQL and Pascal.

+## What is the lambda function in Python?  <a name="s"></br>
+A lambda function is an anonymous function (a function that does not have a name) in Python.
+To define anonymous functions, we use the ‘lambda’ keyword instead of the ‘def’ keyword, hence the name ‘lambda function’.
+Lambda functions can have any number of arguments but only one statement.